45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 From Hudson Yards, make your way to the Chelsea High Line.
 This iconic railway turned greenway is one of my all-time favorite places to visit, especially on a nice sunny day!

-On either side, find murals, greenery, and views of NYC through the Chelsea neighborhood (where I used to live)!
+On either side, find murals, greenery, and views of the city through the Chelsea neighborhood (where I used to live)!
 The Highline is 1.45 miles long and ends at Gansevoort St.

 FYI: If the weather is nice, be prepared for lots of other visitors unless you go early in the morning.
 There are also a lot of cute photo spots on the High Line you can take advantage of.